Richardbmk/online_store/README.md

 Feel free to fork it if you like.

-You can find the development version of the app running in this webpage: https://ecommerce.staging.iotcloudsolutions.com/
+Maybe you can find the development version of the app running in this webpage: https://ecommerce.staging.iotcloudsolutions.com/

 The idea of this stage of the project is to build a workflow or pipeline using DevOps tools like **Terraform**, **Gitlab** and **Docker**.
 Let's see how it go...